mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 ![](images/commit-comment-in-linux.png)

-However, the information in the git log can be useful for architecture recovery, only if the developers wrote meaningful messages.
+However, the information in the git log could be useful for architecture recovery, only if the developers wrote meaningful messages.

 ## Evolutionary Hotspots: the parts of the system have been most changed over time